szyck/Pewlett_Hackard_Analysis/README.md

   * 428 senior staff and 399 engineers are eligible for the mentorship program and constitute the majority of those eligible.
   * 72,458 of 300,024 current employees are retiring.
 ## Summary
+A high percentage of employees are retiring, mainly senior engineers and other senior staff.
+We should seek to promote engineers and hire new senior engineers.
+Further srudies are needed to determine the age of those retiring and the length of time they have been working here.